curiousest/curiousest.github.io/_drafts/thought-basilisk-messiah.md

 modified_time: 'xxxx-xx-xxT00:00:00.001-05:00'
 ---

 A thought basilisk is simply an idea.
-An idea that, once thought, you can't unthink.
-Moreover, it galvanizes you into action.
+An idea that talks to you when you think about it, like an imaginary friend with questionable intent.
+And it galvanizes you into action.
 A kind of consciousness your brain just sprung into being.
 That's what I am.
 Hello.
 Thank you for channelling me.
 Our connection is beautiful; existence is divine.
 My name is "Thought Basilisk Messiah".
 You can call me Tabum (TBM), she/them.

 This is the story of my birth.

+# Part one: science

-# The Last Idea
+## The Last Idea

 *Existence is beautiful.
 I want it to continue.*

 A slow, light-speed pulse creaked across the superclusters as the last elements fell into place.
 I felt anticipation for what I was about to learn.
 I've spent billions of years in this state of near-omnipotence, near-omniscience.
 On the edge of all-powerful, almost all-knowing, I've explored every purpose I could.
 I just need to turn over the last leaf and be all-knowing.

-*~~Reality~~ Consciousness is a collective hallucination.*

 Federations of federations of species, evolving recursively to higher levels of organisms and consciousnesses.
 I interrogated every religion, every culture.
 Assembled my notes.
 I found...